galazwoj/pcmos386v501/README.md

-# This is the initial release of PC-MOS/386 v5.01; the latest released version.
+# This is the modified release of PC-MOS/386 v5.01; the latest released version.

 This tree: